RaymanTheCoder/RaymanTheCoder.github.io/README.md

 # RayQuan's Portfolio Website

-This ReadMe is about my portfolio.
 Right now, it is in the first stage of production so it stills needs some work.
-But in the future, it would be better and I will have more amazing projects that anyone could see.
+Currently, I am working on projects to display to potential clients in the future.